BigOokie/skywire-wing-commander/README.md

 PANI[0000] Post https://api.telegram.org/bot{BOTTOKEN_FROM_BOTFATHER}/getMe: x509: certificate signed by unknown authority
 ```

 You can verify this i using `curl`.
 Run the following cmd and if you get the error show, the Domain is being blocked.
-If the domain isnt blocked you should get a JSON response from Telegrams API
+If the domain isnt blocked you should get a JSON response from Telegrams API.
 ```
 curl https://api.telegram.org/bot{BOTTOKEN_FROM_BOTFATHER}/getMe